 The Automotive Technology program provides detailed instruction in the fundamentals and skills needed to inspect, diagnose, repair and adjust automotive vehicles.
 The Automotive program has high standards of training and placement.
 Students enrolled in the program participate in the EDGE program, which provides community college credit after completion of the Garnet program.

-Application Process: Students must submit the Garnet Career Center application and the application fee to the main office along with the required documentation (high school diploma/transcript or GED/TASC transcript; Driver's License/photo ID; Proof of Insurance).
+Students must submit the Garnet Career Center application and the application fee to the main office along with the required documentation (high school diploma/transcript or GED/TASC transcript; Driver's License/photo ID; Proof of Insurance).
+Enrollment periods run from Jan-June for July class and September- December for January class.

-Entrance Testing: Students must take the Test of Adult Basic Education (TABE) before being admitted to the program.
+Students must take the Test of Adult Basic Education (TABE) before being admitted to the program.
 Students must meet a minumum score in order to be admitted.
-Test is scheduled with the Adult Counselor.
+Test is scheduled with the Adult Counselor during the enrollment periods.

 After major competencies have been acquired, trainees will be given the opportunity to receive on-the-job training.
 Trainees will apply for a job, interview, and if accepted, will be transferred to on-the-job status.
 They will be required to complete all course work as assigned by the instructors.